lypitech/rtype/docs/researches/packetManager.md

 # **Why Our R-Type Project Should Use Conan Instead of vcpkg or CPM.cmake**

 ## **Overview**
 Our R-Type project depends on **raylib**, **ImGui**, and **ASIO**, and needs a dependency manager that is reliable across platforms, works well in CMake, and keeps our builds predictable for every developer.
 After evaluating **Conan**, **vcpkg**, and **CPM.cmake**, Conan provides the strongest overall workflow for this type of project.

 # **Conan: Key Advantages**

 ### **Reproducible Builds**
 Conan uses **profiles** and **lockfiles** to ensure that all developers and CI pipelines use the same compiler settings, dependency versions, and configurations.
 This prevents inconsistent builds and avoids environment-related bugs.

 ### **Efficient CMake Integration**

-Conan’s CMake integration is straightforward and modern, allowing us to simply call `find_package()` for raylib, ImGui, and ASIO without manual FetchContent setups or custom build scripts.
+Conan's CMake integration is straightforward and modern, allowing us to simply call `find_package()` for raylib, ImGui, and ASIO without manual FetchContent setups or custom build scripts.

 ### **Binary Caching for Faster Builds**

-Conan can download or locally build dependencies once and reuse them, reducing build times significantly—especially important for raylib and ImGui.
+Conan can download or locally build dependencies once and reuse them, reducing build times significantly-especially important for raylib and ImGui.

 # **Why Not vcpkg?**
 Although vcpkg is popular and easy to use, it presents several issues for a project like R-Type:

 ### **1. Limited Flexibility**
 vcpkg enforces configuration through *triplets*, which constrain how libraries are built.
-This makes custom tuning (static/shared options, compiler flags, experimental configs) more difficult compared to Conan’s fully customizable profiles.
+This makes custom tuning (static/shared options, compiler flags, experimental configs) more difficult compared to Conan's fully customizable profiles.

 ### **2. Rebuilds and Slow Installations**
 vcpkg often recompiles dependencies when no prebuilt binaries exist for your platform or configuration.
 For libraries like raylib:

 - Building from source frequently becomes slow